yeshwanthkesani/cloud/README.md

 ## Flask via Google Cloud

-Add code and document steps in [cloud/team/2005/[handle]](https://github.com/modelearth/cloud/) for deploying your Flask site sample code to Google Cloud.
+Create a [cloud/team/2025/[handle]](https://github.com/modelearth/cloud/) folder where you'll add deployment steps to launch a Flask site using Google Cloud.

 For your [handle] use lowercase firstname and optionally your last initial, or your nickname.